goboomtown/webConnect/README.md

 1. Clone this Repository
 2. Include webConnect.js in the head of your page
 3. Include webConnect snippet in your page
+4. Add id to element in your page
 4. Set your partnerToken and PartnerTeam, and set your desired parameters

 ## Provider Token Generation